Sunidhi-24/EV-Adoption-Forecasting/README.md

 ## 🚀 Future Work

 - 📡 Integrate real-time data via APIs for live predictions
-- 📊 Build an interactive dashboard using Streamlit or Flask
 - 🌍 Expand the model to include socio-economic and climate variables
 - 🔍 Evaluate other regression models (XGBoost, LightGBM, etc.) for comparison
 - 💬 Add a chatbot or voice assistant interface for querying forecasts